 “There’s never been a time, at least not in my life, where legal institutions have played as an important role as they do today, and therefore, our missions of education and research have never been as significant as they are today, so it’s a thrilling time to be at the law school,” Triantis said.

 In response to questions about law students’ career trajectories, Triantis noted that graduates go into both the public interest and private sectors.
-“We want students to graduate with a strong sense of public interest and public duty and professional duty, not devoted to one or the other,” he said.
+“The Law School wants students to graduate with a strong sense of public interest, civic responsibility, and professional duty, without being limited to exclusively choosing one path or the other,” Triantis said.

 Graduate School of Business: